Album Reviews - NRBQ: Turn On, Tune In, Plus Steve Van Zandt, Donovan & Che Apalache

 NRBQ are known for their live performances, and you’ll understand why after taking in the forthcoming Turn On, Tune In, which is at least their dozenth concert album.
 It captures a 15-song set before a small audience in the studios of WFMU, an appropriately adventurous New Jersey radio station, and a six-song performance on Sirius/XM.
 And there’s a noteworthy bonus: the CD and LP versions of the release both come bundled with a DVD of the WFMU show.
 (The sound and picture aren’t hi-def, but the audio is nevertheless excellent and the video is widescreen.)

 The program—more than half of which was written or cowritten by Adams—favors NRBQ’s rock/pop side and melds group staples to previously unrecorded material.
 In the former category are such exuberant, upbeat numbers as “Can’t Wait to Kiss You,” “It Feels Good,” and “Keep This Love Goin’,” which all sound as if they could have been products of a British Invasion outfit.
-Also here: “Don’t Ever Change,” an early Goffin/King creation that the Beatles once performed; a cover of the Beach Boys’ great “Don’t Worry Baby” that likely made the set list as a result of McDonough’s recent side gig as bassist on Brian Wilson’s Pet Sounds world tour; the instrumental “Red River Rock,” the organ showcase that provided a top-five 1959 hit for Johnny & the Hurricanes; and “Wilderness Road,” a song from that same year by folksinger Jimmy Driftwood.
+Also here: “Don’t Ever Change,” an early Goffin/King creation that the Beatles once performed; a cover of the Beach Boys’ great “Don’t Worry Baby” that likely made the set list as a result of McDonough’s recent side gig as a vocalist on Brian Wilson’s Pet Sounds world tour; the instrumental “Red River Rock,” the organ showcase that provided a top-five 1959 hit for Johnny & the Hurricanes; and “Wilderness Road,” a song from that same year by folksinger Jimmy Driftwood.

 This isn’t NRBQ’s most diverse set; and it seems likely that nothing here has what it would take to deliver the band to a wider audience than they already have.
 As you can see in the WFMU concert video, however, they are having a lot of fun with this music.
 You probably would, too.